Skip to content

 When information from several services is required to construct a response to a client request, service chaining needs to be implemented.
 This means integrating several services based on some business logic and exposing them as a single, aggregated service.

 In this tutorial, when a client sends a request for a medical appointment, the Micro Integrator performs several service calls to multiple back-end services to construct a response that includes all the necessary details.
-The Call mediator allows you to specify all service invocations one after the other within a single sequence.
+The HTTP connector will be used to invoke services sequentially within a single integration flow.

 Concepts and artifacts used